This innocent looking piece of paper is very important…

 Since 1998 the French Polynesia government (Maison de la Perliculture) has mandated that all exported Tahitian pearls must be inspected(via X-ray) and certified to have at least .8mm of nacre on each side of the pearl.

 Hard to watch if you’re the pearl farmer, but important to guarantee a certain standard of product.

 Tides Of Change

+This spring(2016) Tahiti passed a new law that would see the nacre thickness requirement removed.
 Starting January 2017 Tahitian pearls will no longer be subject to inspection before export.

 What does this mean for the future of Tahitian pearls?

 But I worry some farmers will stop focusing on quality and opt for shorter growth cycles.Meaning we may have less top quality pearls on the market – and prices would go up.